10cl/chatdev/README.md

 - **Prompt Flow Editor**: Used to edit the YAML file of `Prompt Flow` and the prompt content and JavaScript script of the node
 - **Prompt Flow Visualization**: Through the visualization of the execution process of the Prompt Flow node, the color of the node will change when it is executed to a certain node
-- **JavaScript Support**: Through JavaScript scripts, you can use your creativity to realize the cooperation of different NPCs to achieve your GPTs
+- **JavaScript Support**: Through JavaScript scripts, you can use your creativity to realize the cooperation of different NPCs to achieve your Agent
-- **Export & Import**: You can import other excellent GPTs or share your GPTs
+- **Export & Import**: You can import other excellent Agent or share your Agent

 ### PromptFow Editor